Please note that some internships have specific deadlines – listed here in chronological order; others have rolling deadlines.

 If you are interested in learning more, please email Dr. Meringolo: firstname.lastname@example.org

 Interested students must be interviewed by the Museum’s Chief Collections Manager before applying for an internship through the Department of Visitor Services at the Smithsonian Institution.
 Their deadlines apply, so please check those before inquiring.

-The Maryland Historical Society, Library and Special Collections, Spring or Summer Internships
+* The Maryland Historical Society, Library and Special Collections, Summer Internships

 The Maryland Historical Society offers competitive fall, spring and summer internships to current undergraduate and graduate students.
 The overarching goals of our internship opportunities are to enhance the students’ educational experiences, as well as meet the needs of the institution.
 Interns are assigned directly to a staff member who supervises and mentors them on diverse and challenging projects that directly impact MdHS.
 Because of the semester nature of internships, interns are usually assigned to short-term projects.